855princekumar/streampulse/version-2/readme.md

 # StreamPulse v2.0 – Hybrid Async & Secure Architecture

-Version 2 marks a **major architectural evolution** of StreamPulse — transitioning from a threaded system to a **hybrid async microservice**, designed for performance, scalability, and security across hundreds of RTSP and MJPEG camera streams.
+Version 2 marks a **major architectural evolution** of StreamPulse, transitioning from a threaded system to a **hybrid async microservice**, designed for performance, scalability, and security across hundreds of RTSP and MJPEG camera streams.

 ---